natward/cs326-final-manilovefullstack/docs/milestone2.md

 Division of Labor Breakdown:

 Natalie:
 Updated the calendar structure to an event list, created the club list page, and implemented functions to dynamically render the database entries from server requests.
 Implemented server communications for both the calendar and club list pages.
-Valiantly attempted to deploy to Heroku :(
+Valiantly deployed to Heroku but encountered an error.

 Catherine: